turingschool/backend-curriculum-site/module1/lessons/class_methods.md

 # => "Hello, Jay!"
 ```

-* What do we call the method `#say_hello` on?
-What do we call the method `::new` on?
+* What do we call the method `say_hello` on?
+What do we call the method `new` on?
-* In the method list in the Ruby docs page for Array, what is the difference between methods with a `#` prefix and those with a `::` prefix?

 ### Discussion

-Up to this point we have primarily used classes as "factories" for instances of that class.
+Up to this point we have primarily used classes as blueprints for instances of that class.

 We define methods in our class, we store some state in our instance variables, we call `.new`, and then we can use them.